Enoch-Gonzalez/docker-laravel-httpd-nginx-project/README.md

 2. Configure your Laravel application to use the MySQL database.
 You can do this by modifying your Laravel application's `.env` file with the database credentials specified in the `mysql.env` file.
 (Data will not persist since there are no volumes).

+3. Delete the .gitignore file inside the /src directory.

-3. Create the laravel project:
+4. Create the laravel project:

     ```bash
     docker-compose run --rm composer create-project --prefer-dist laravel/laravel:^8.0 .
      ```

-4. Open src/.env in your editor and change the configuration lines for the database connection as follows:
+5. Open src/.env in your editor and change the configuration lines for the database connection as follows:

 - DB_DATABASE=homestead
 - DB_USERNAME=homestead
 - DB_PASSWORD=secret

-5. Open src/routes/web.php and copy this php code:
+6. Open src/routes/web.php and copy this php code:

    ```php
       <?php